h2oai/h2o-3/README.md

 * RuleFit improvements (multinomial support, rule deduplication and consolidation)
 * Backward elimination in MAXR
 * Improved support for CDP (S3A with IDBroker)
-* Support for Java 16 and 17
+* Support for Java 16 and 17, Python 3.8

 ### H2O 3.38.01 - Spring 2022